odan/odan.github.io/_posts/2020-10-18-slim4-cakephp-validation.md

 ->regex('mobile', '/^\+[0-9]{6,}$/', 'Invalid mobile number');
 ```

-To start the validation use the `assert` method.
+To start the validation use the `validate` method.

 ```php
 $errors = $validator->validate($formData);